Jodi-Anne is a Wellbeing Educator, Counsellor and Healing Facilitator, specialising in helping people heal from trauma and abuse.

 Jodi-Anne is the author of two books – ‘The healing journey demystified: achieving sustainability one heart at a time’ and her most recent book ‘Advice from a higher Source: channelled messages of love and support through life’s challenging moments’.
 These books are written to help people understand how to heal and support themselves as they do.

-Jodi-Anne shares what she has learned and utilises a range of modalities to assist clients to heal and find inner peace.
+Jodi-Anne shares what she has learned to assist clients to heal.
 Appointments can be done in person in Meadows, South Australia, by phone or online via Zoom.
 Appointments can be booked here.

 Jodi-Anne provides a lot of information for free.
 If you find it useful and would like to support her efforts you can donate here.
 This helps her be able to spend more time producing useful information to help people find peace and happiness.